Dev-Sprint13/realestate_pro/README.md

 2. Browse properties using the "For Sale" or "For Rent" tabs
 3. Use search filters to find specific properties
 4. Click "Login / Sign Up" to create an account or log in
-5. View property details and make transactions
+5. View property details with image galleries
-6. Add properties to favorites
+6. Make transactions (purchase/rent properties)
+7. Manage favorites and view your profile
+8. Access your profile to view statistics and transaction history

 ### For Administrators
 1. Click the "Admin" button in the top-right corner
 2. Log in with admin credentials
 3. Access the admin dashboard with all management tools
 4. Use the different tabs to manage properties, users, and transactions
+5. Upload and manage property images
-5. View analytics and system reports
+6. View analytics and system reports

+### Image Management
+- **For Properties**: Upload multiple images when creating/editing properties
+- **Supported Formats**: JPG, JPEG, PNG, GIF, BMP
+- **Automatic Processing**: Images are automatically resized and thumbnails generated
+- **Gallery Navigation**: Scroll through property images in detail view
+- **Primary Image**: Set the main image that appears in property listings

 ## Database Schema